New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- New England and its opponents have combined for 42.5 points only two times this year.
+- New England and its opponents have scored at least 42.5 points just two times this year.

-- New York has combined with its opponents to score more than 42.5 points in two games this season.
+- New York's games have gone over 42.5 points in two opportunities this season.

-- Sunday's over/under is 8.3 points higher than the combined 34.2 PPG average of the two teams.
+- Sunday's total is 8.3 points higher than the combined 34.2 PPG average of the two teams.

-- The 45.4 points per game these two squads have allowed to opponents this season are 2.9 more than the 42.5 over/under in this contest.
+- This contest's total is 2.9 points under the 45.4 these two squads combine to give up per game in 2020.

+- The Patriots and their opponents have scored an average of 44.8 points per game in 2020, 2.3 more than Sunday's total.

 Patriots stats and trends